Antithetic multilevel particle system sampling method for McKean-Vlasov SDEs: A-MLMC for i.i.d. random variables

 \end{lemma} \begin{proof} Let $Y$ be a random variable with law $m$ and let $\Omega' \in \cF$ be a measurable event that is independent of $\sigma(Y)$, with probability $\frac{N-1}{N}.$ Let $X$ be a random variable defined by

 Then the law of $X$ is $\frac{1}{N} \delta_{\eta} + \frac{N-1}{N} m$.
 Therefore, by the definition of the 2-Wasserstein metric,

 \end{proof} For any functional from $\cP_2(\bR^d)$ to $\bR$, the following lemma gives a bound on the error between the value of empirical measures under the functional and its limiting law under the functional.
 It relies on the regularity conditions stipulated in Proposition \ref{theorem lions linear functional}.
-The proof of the following lemma is similar to Lemma 5.10 in \cite{delarue2018master}.
-However, the following result is slightly more general, as the first and second order linear functional derivatives are only of linear and quadratic growth respectively (Proposition \ref{theorem lions linear functional}), whereas they are assumed to be uniformly bounded and $W_1$-Lipschitz continuous in Lemma 5.10 of \cite{delarue2018master}.
+The proof of the following lemma is similar to Lemma 5.10 in \cite{delarue2019master}.
+However, the following result is slightly different in terms of hypotheses, as the first and second order linear functional derivatives are only of linear and quadratic growth respectively (Proposition \ref{theorem lions linear functional}), whereas they are assumed to be uniformly bounded and $W_1$-Lipschitz continuous in Lemma 5.10 of \cite{delarue2019master}.
+In return, we require a much higher moment (12 v.s.
+4 in Lemma 5.10 of \cite{delarue2019master}).
 The following result is stated in a way with a constant that does not depend on the functional of measure, nor on the limiting law, so that it is useful with the relevant conditioning argument in the proof of Proposition \ref{important proposition lemma strong error}.
 The technique of the following proof is also adopted in the proof of Theorem \ref{antithetic initial separation}. \begin{lemma} Let $U \in \cM_3(\cP_2(\bR^d))$.
 Let $m_0 \in \cP_{12}(\bR^d)$ and $m^N= \frac{1}{N} \sum_{i=1}^N \delta_{{\zeta}_i}$, where ${\zeta}_1, \ldots, {\zeta}_N$ are i.i.d samples with law $m_0$.
 Then there exists a constant $C>0$ (which does not depend on $U$, ${\zeta}_1, \ldots, {\zeta}_N$ and $m_0$) such that

 \end{lemma} \begin{proof} In this proof, $C$ denotes an absolute constant that does not depend on $U$, ${\zeta}_1, \ldots, {\zeta}_N$ and $m_0$, whose value may vary from line to line.
 By the definition of linear functional derivatives, we have